EwoutMaertens/NetwerkenII/Labo/Labo_DNS.md

 Zoals in het begin werd aangegeven, is Xenakis verantwoordelijk voor drie zone's: Griekenland, Hongarije en United Kingdom.
 Voor iedere zone gaan we een entry in `named.conf` moeten voorzien.
 Voor iedere zone is Xenakis telkens de master server en maken we een zone specifieke configuratie bestand aan met dezelfde naam als de zone.
 Geen idee waarom we bij de hu zone `notify yes;` gebruiken.

+*DNS NOTIFY is a mechanism that allows master servers to notify their slave servers of changes to a zone’s data.*

+*As a slave zone can also be a master to other slaves, named, by default, sends NOTIFY messages for every zone it loads.
+Specifying notify master-only; will cause named to only send NOTIFY for master zones that it loads.*

+*If yes (the default), DNS NOTIFY messages are sent when a zone the server is authoritative for changes, see Section 4.1.
+The messages are sent to the servers listed in the zone’s NS records (except the master server identified in the SOA MNAME field), and to any servers listed in the also-notify option.*

+*If master-only, notifies are only sent for master zones.*

 ``````bash
 zone "gr" IN {
 	type master;